Sheridan's apprenticeship training in skilled trades is nationally recognized.

 - General Machinist

-First-class instructorsStudents also enjoy lots of direct interaction with their instructors, all of them seasoned professionals with many years of classroom experience.
+You'll also enjoy lots of interaction with your instructors, who are all seasoned journeypersons with many years of industry experience.
 Our faculty know what it takes to succeed in the workplace, and how to pass on that knowledge to the next generation of tradespeople.

-Apprenticeship training programs have a reputation for excellence and feature outstanding hands-on instruction, expert faculty with years of industry experience, and state-of-the-art facilities.
-No apprentice program in Canada offers a better pathway to a career as a skilled, well-paid tradesperson or journeyperson.
+Sheridan's apprenticeship training programs have a reputation for excellence and outstanding hands-on instruction.
+Complete your in-school Ministry requirements through Sheridan and you'll be ready for a fulfilling career as a skilled, well-paid tradesperson or journeyperson.

 Upon graduation, you'll be prepared to tackle all the challenges that a career as a skilled tradesperson has to offer.